Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - project structure.md

 📁 graphics
 ```

-You’ll see images and media files in this folder that support the playground overall.
-You won’t need to use these files.
-If you’d like to include graphics with one of your exercises, just add them to your own exercise folder instead.
+You’ll see images and media files in this folder that support the playground overall. __You won’t need to use these files.__ If you’d like to include graphics with one of your exercises, just add them to your own exercise folder instead.

 ```text
 📂 markdowns
 ```

-* This folder contains the markdown files that group and display exercises to the user.
-You should not modify these files.
-The PySkillz team will place your new exercise in the correct location based on the recommendations you provide..
+* This folder contains the markdown files that group and display exercises to the user. __You should not modify these files.__ The PySkillz team will place your new exercise in the correct location based on the recommendations you provide.

 * Organized by __skill topic__ (e.g., loops, functions, data structures).